Open - Limited Services / Capacity

 Santa María Tepetlalzingo is one of the original settlements of Benito Juárez.
-In fact, it’s visible as a shaded island on our map of 1521.
+In fact, it’s visible as a shaded island on the map of 1521.
 Though the contours of the island can only be guessed, it was likely a very small fishing village.
 The Nahuatl name means “small sepulchre or tomb.”
 So, things already start to get interesting!

 Today the church of Santa María de la Natividad Tepetlalzingo stands rather forlorn facing Eje Central.
 It’s unusual in still presenting an intact atrial wall.
 Remember, most church atriums were converted to city parks after the mid-19th-century religious reforms.